mozilla-services/screenshots/docs/deployment.md

 (you can read more below)

-- Thursday at 12pm PST the train is cut, all code is in.
+- Thursday at 2pm pacific time the train is cut, all code is in.
 Style tweaks can be made after this point.
-- Friday at 9am PST we tag and start pushing to stage, then send email out.
+- Friday at 9am pacific time we tag and start pushing to stage, then send email out to the test pilot mailing list and post to discourse.
 - Monday at regular stand-up we review anything that Softvision found and fix it.
-- Wednesday at ~8am PST we push and Softvision verifies.
+- Tuesday at ~8am pacific time we push and Softvision verifies.

 ## Softvision ##